architector1324/project-demiurg/examples/examples.md

 ```

 #### **2. Demonstration Goal / What was intended to be shown**
-This example demonstrates SRGE's versatility and its ability to create **rich, internally coherent ontologies for fantasy worlds**, transforming general concepts into unique systems with their own mythology and rules of magic.
+This example demonstrates SRGE's versatility and its ability to create **rich, internally coherent fantasy worlds, adhering to SRGC principles**, transforming general concepts into unique systems with their own mythology and rules of magic.

 #### **3. Generated JSON World**